fititnt/spatial-data-conflation-open-toolchain/doc/dictionarybuilder-help.md

                         target key.
 If undefined, defaults to all fields which are not the --dict-target-key.
 Example: --dict-source-
                         key='name' --dict-source-key='title'
+  --transform-uppercase
+                        Force all source values to UPPERCASE --transform-lowercase
+                        Force all source values to lowercase --transform-no-latin-accents
+                        Remove some diacrilics of latin script --ignore-warnings     Ignore some errors (duplicated key / ambiguous results)

 ------------------------------------------------------------------------------
                             EXEMPLŌRUM GRATIĀ